wemgl/edu-interacting-with-workflows-go-code/exercises/querying-workflows/README.md

 ## Part E: Querying a Completed Workflow

 Finally, you can demonstrate querying completed Workflows.
-Update the "currentState" variable in `workflow.go` once more just before the Workflow returns, so that you can demonstrate querying a completed workflow.
+Update the `currentState` variable in `workflow.go` once more just before the Workflow returns, so that you can demonstrate querying a completed workflow.
 Then, re-run the workflow, and query it from the command line again:

 ```bash
 temporal workflow query \